nasa/earthdata-search/README.md

 ## Application Installation and Usage

-The Earthdata Search application uses Node v14 and Webpack 5 to generate static assets.
+The Earthdata Search application uses Node.js and Webpack to generate static assets.
 The serverless application utilizes the following AWS services (important to note if deploying to an AWS environment):

 - S3
   - We highly recommend using CloudFront in front of S3.
+We use [moto](https://github.com/getmoto/moto) to simulate S3 during local development.
+If you have [homebrew](https://brew.sh/) installed, you can install moto by running `npm s3:install` or by following the guide [here](http://docs.getmoto.org/en/latest/docs/getting_started.html#installing-moto).
 - SQS
+  - We use [ElasticMQ](https://github.com/softwaremill/elasticmq) to simulate SQS during local development.
+If you have curl installed, you can install ElasticMQ by running `npm sqs:install` or by following the instructions [here](https://github.com/softwaremill/elasticmq)
 - API Gateway
 - Lambda
 - Cloudwatch (Events)